 The figures clearly illustrate the relative importance of attitudes.
-For a "mean person" a standard deviation in independence perception increases the probability by nearly 20% whereas a standard deviation increase in income only increases the probability to own a car by about 10%.
-The impact of Arrogant Prestige is not as large but still an increase in one standard deviation in this attitudinal construct has a larger impact than a standard deviation increase in income.
+For a "mean person," a standard deviation in independence perception increases the probability by nearly 20%, whereas a standard deviation increase in income only increases the probability of owning a car by about 10%.
+The impact of arrogant prestige is not as large, but an increase in one standard deviation in this attitudinal construct still has a larger impact than a standard deviation increase in income.

-6. CONCLUSIONS
+6. Conclusions

 Our objective was to understand factors determining car purchase decisions among younger people in developing countries.
-Through a survey among Indonesian students in Bandung, asking for attitudes as well as socio-demographic characteristics we obtained several conclusions which we believe have some policy implications and give possibly some hope that, at least to some degree, adequate transport policy could reduce the trend towards a rapid increase in car traffic.
+Through a survey among Indonesian students in Bandung asking for attitudes as well as sociodemographic characteristics, we reached several conclusions that we believe have policy implications and provide hope that, at least to some degree, adequate transport policy could reduce the trend toward a rapid increase in car traffic.

-Clearly with higher GDP and increasing income in South East Asian countries we expect the modal share of cars to increase.
-However, we find that attitudes are important determinants of car ownership and that attitudes such as the perception of whether the car is a prestige object and income are not significantly correlated, so that there might be some hope that rapid economic growth might not necessarily mean a motorization development as experienced in Western countries several decades ago.
-We find that independence related aspects are the most important factor for students to purchase a car.
-The result emphasizes that in Bandung and generally in situations where there are insufficient convenient public transport options, such services need to be improved first before one in fact has a choice.

-Note that we further find that independence is also positively influenced by monthly income, therefore if monthly income changes also independence will.
+Clearly with higher GDP and increasing income in southeast Asian countries, we expect the modal share of cars to increase.
+However, we find that attitudes are important determinants of car ownership and that attitudes such as the perception of whether the car is a prestige object and income are not significantly correlated, so that there might be some hope that rapid economic growth will not necessarily mean a motorization development as experienced in Western countries several decades ago.
+We find that independence-related aspects are the most important factor for students' decision to purchase a car.
+The result suggests that in Bandung and generally in situations where there are insufficient convenient public transport options, such services need to be improved first before one in fact has a choice.
+Note that we further find that independence is also positively influenced by monthly income; therefore, if monthly income changes, independence will also.
 This finding might also have policy implications.
-With improving economic situations policy makers concerned about increasing car ownership do not only have to deal with the higher affordability of cars but also an increase in perception of how much independence a car can bring possibly due to the generally increased financial possibilities to travel.
-Therefore also for this reason it will be important to create early on a public transport system that can fulfil the more diverse travel needs of rapidly developing countries.

-Further, the connection between income, commuting distance and car ownership lead to some obvious policy implications highlighting the need for affordable housing or dormitories near the campus.
+With improving economic situations, policymakers concerned about increasing car ownership not only have to deal with the higher affordability of cars but also with an increase in the perception of how much independence a car can bring due to the generally increased financial possibility to travel.
+Therefore, for this reason, it will be important to create early on a public transport system that can fulfill the more diverse travel needs of rapidly developing countries.
+Further, the connection between income, commuting distance, and car ownership leads to some obvious policy implications highlighting the need for affordable housing or dormitories near the campus.

-The high importance of independence might though also imply that possibly the status symbol factor of cars is decreasing, at least for some parts of the population.
-This interpretation is supported by our findings regarding our construct arrogant prestige, which describes negative attitudes one has towards cars.
+The high importance of independence might also imply that the status symbol factor of cars is decreasing, at least for some parts of the population.
+This interpretation is supported by our findings regarding our construct arrogant prestige, which describes negative attitudes one has toward cars.
 We find arrogant prestige to be negatively significant, implying that those who think cars are arrogant also tend to not own one.
-We discuss some reservations regarding causality of this factor that should be explored with further research, but believe that, regardless of this discussion, this result indicates that students start to realise the negative societal effects of the car more.
-If the negative side effects of cars for the society and city are highlighted, the car might eventually become a kind of "anti status symbol".
-Also the discussion on arrogant prestige and its correlation to behavior or car desire implies that some campaigns or public education to induce arrogant prestige to reduce car ownership might be helpful.
+We discuss some reservations regarding causality of this factor that should be explored with further research, but believe that, regardless of this discussion, this result indicates that students start to realize the negative societal effects of the car more.
+If the negative side effects of cars for the society and city are highlighted, the car might eventually become a kind of "antistatus symbol."
+Also, the discussion on arrogant prestige and its correlation to behavior or car desire implies that some campaigns or public education to induce arrogant prestige to reduce car ownership might be helpful.